-- We analyse the domain of IT systems and 'add' to that domain the concept of IT Security Rules (and Regulations). - The analysis is done, first informally, then formally. - The informal analysis and its presentation follows the 'dogmas' set out in Vol.3 of Software Engineering. - The formal presentation follows the principles and techniques and uses the tools outlined in Vols.1-2 of the afore-mentioned book.
+We analyse the domain of IT systems and 'add' to that domain the concept of IT Security Rules (and Regulations).
+The analysis is done, first informally, then formally.
+The informal analysis and its presentation follows the 'dogmas' set out in Vol.3 of Software Engineering.
+The formal presentation follows the principles and techniques and uses the tools outlined in Vols.1-2 of the afore-mentioned book.

-- We choose the following sequence of analysis and synthesis actions: - First we bring excerpts from the ISO Standard: - ♦ INTERNATIONAL ISO/IEC STANDARD 17799: - ♦ Information technology: security techniques code of practice for information security management. - On the basis of - ★ these rather cursory excerpts - but also on the basis of a more comprehensive analysis - - both of which we do not show -
+We choose the following sequence of analysis and synthesis actions: First we bring excerpts from the ISO Standard: INTERNATIONAL ISO/IEC STANDARD 17799: Information technology: security techniques - code of practice for information security management.
+On the basis of these rather cursory excerpts but also on the basis of a more comprehensive analysis - both of which we do not show - we postulate in five sections (Sects.
+5-6) a domain model for IT systems.

-we postulate

-- in five sections - \star a domain model for IT systems.

-- The formal model has two components: - A formal model of system configurations: states and contexts; and - \star a formal model of the "codes of practice for information security management". - The former model is a conventional, software engineering model of "a system". - \star Maybe there are some novel aspects that - enable us to perform spatial (or diagrammatic) reasoning. - Maybe existing work on spatial reasoning ought be consulted .

-- The latter model is a rather conventional model - of the semantics of well formed formulas (wffs) in logic - - without including modal operations curiously absent, it seems, from the "ISO Code of Practice". - The assumption being made here is that - all "implementation guideline" statements of the "ISO Code of Practice" - can be expressed in some (first?) order predicate calculus.
+The formal model has two components: A formal model of system configurations: states and contexts; and a formal model of the "codes of practice for information security management".
+The former model is a conventional, software engineering model of "a system".
+Maybe there are some novel aspects that enable us to perform spatial (or diagrammatic) reasoning.
+Maybe existing work on spatial reasoning ought be consulted.
+The latter model is a rather conventional model of the semantics of well formed formulas (wffs) in logic-without including modal operations-curiously absent, it seems, from the "ISO Code of Practice".
+The assumption being made here is that all "implementation guideline" statements of the "ISO Code of Practice" can be expressed in some (first?) order predicate calculus.

-- This approach to the modelling of a "code of practice for information security management" is tentative. - That is, it is an experiment. - Maybe we succeed.
-Maybe we do not. - The work reported here is thus of the following nature: - \star it is experimental, - ★ it aims at understanding - ♦ the domain of IT systems and of the related - ♦ "code of practice for information security management". - and of - ♦ testing our principles and techniques of domain engineering.

-- If we get a formal model of the ISO (standard)
+This approach to the modelling of a "code of practice for information security management" is tentative.
+That is, it is an experiment.
+Maybe we succeed.
+Maybe we do not.
+The work reported here is thus of the following nature: it is experimental, it aims at understanding the domain of IT systems and of the related "code of practice for information security management". and of testing our principles and techniques of domain engineering with this "testing" being carried out in Sects.
+5-6.
+If we get a formal model of the ISO

-"code of practice for information security management" - that reveals - ♦ that can be used to question this "code of practice", - that can be used for "prediction", - and on the basis of which we can implement computing and communication) systems support for this "practice" - then we would claim the experiment for being successful.
+(standard) "code of practice for information security management" that reveals that can be used to question this "code of practice", that can be used for "prediction", and on the basis of which we can implement computing and communication) systems support for this "practice" then we would claim the experiment for being successful.

-An Example Set of IT System Codes of Practice
+2 An Example Set of IT System Codes of Practice

-- We quote extensively from

-- INTERNATIONAL ISO/IEC STANDARD 17799:

-- ★ Information technology:

-- security techniques -

-- ★ code of practice for
+We quote extensively from INTERNATIONAL ISO/IEC STANDARD 17799: Information technology: security techniques - code of practice for information security management.

-- ★ information security management.
+2.1 [6] Organisation of information security

-[6] Organisation of information security1 [6.1] Internal Organisation
+2.1.1 [6.1] Internal Organisation

-• [6.1.1] Management commitment to information security •
+[6.1.1] Management commitment to information security.
+Control:

-- Management should actively support security within the organization - through clear direction, demonstrated commitment, explicit assignment, and acknowledgment of information security responsibilities.
+Management should actively support security within the organization through clear direction, demonstrated commitment, explicit assignment, and acknowledgment of information security responsibilities.